 9. Paint

 This one should honestly come as no surprise.
 People use paint every day, whether it be in a professional setting or just home-bound arts and crafts.
-No matter the application, paint is a common household item and is ripe for converting to a completely green source. hemp paint
+No matter the application, paint is a common household item and is ripe for converting to a completely green source. paint

 Most paints are known not to be the safest things in the world.
 So whether it be something that gets ingested that’s dangerous or even just the fumes, paint often comes with a slew of warnings about misuse.